SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 },
 ```

-In the implementation of this custom feature module, you statically import the original Spartacus feature module (which used to be lazy loaded), and then you import or provide all the customizations (for example, providing a custom service there).
-Once this is done, Webpack bundles a separate JS chunk for your custom feature module, which includes all the things it statically imports, as well as the customizations the custom feature module contains.
+Once this is done, during the build Webpack bundles a separate JS chunk for your custom feature module, which includes all the things it statically imports, as well as the customizations the custom feature module contains.

 ## Preparing Libraries to Work with Lazy Loading